 Individual lessons are structured to be cumulative and appropriate to the pupils' studies and needs.
 They focus on assisting in the development of effective learning strategies and to extend the skills of pupils, reinforcing and consolidating work covered in subject classes.
 The objective of these lessons is for all pupils to develop an understanding of their personal strengths for learning and linked strategies; to be prepared to experiment and develop a variety of study strategies; to understand the meaning and value of multi-sensory learning; and to transfer their learning skills effectively to subject areas for improved efficiency.
-Individual teaching plans (ITPs) are written by the SSSD teacher, in consultation with the pupil, with targets that should be applied by the pupil across the curriculum.
-Progress will be reviewed against the targets at the end of a term, or as required.
-ITPs are kept in the SSSD teacher's pupil file, together with the records of lessons, and are discussed with parents at parent consultation meetings.
 SSSD staff who teach individual pupils with SEN monitor each pupil's progress and raise any concerns with the Head of SSSD.